Laura Joh Rowland

-Laura Joh Rowland (born 1953) is an American detective/mystery author best known for her series of historical mystery novels featuring protagonist Sano Ichirō (佐野 一郎) set in feudal Japan, mostly in Edo during the late 17th century.
+Laura Joh Rowland (born 1953) is an American detective/mystery author, known for her series of historical mystery novels featuring protagonist Sano Ichirō (佐野 一郎) set in feudal Japan, mostly in Edo during the late 17th century.
 She is also the author of two other historical mystery series, one featuring a fictionalized Charlotte Brontë, as well an ongoing series set in Victorian England around the time of the Jack the Ripper murders.

-Early life
+Early life, education, and early career

-Laura Joh Rowland is the granddaughter of Chinese American and Korean American immigrants.
-She grew up in Harper Woods, Michigan and was educated at the University of Michigan, where she graduated with a Bachelor of Science in Microbiology and a Master of Public Health.
-She tried a number of careers after college, including chemist, microbiologist, quality engineer with Lockheed Martin, and freelance illustrator, but it wasn't until she took a writing course that she found her calling.
+Laura Joh Rowland is the granddaughter of Chinese-American and Korean-American immigrants.
+She grew up in Harper Woods, Michigan, and was educated at the University of Michigan, where she graduated with a Bachelor of Science degree in microbiology and a Master of Public Health degree.

+She tried a number of careers after college, including chemist, microbiologist, quality engineer with Lockheed Martin, and freelance illustrator, but it was not until she took a writing course that she found her calling.

 Writer

 Sano Ichirō

 Rowland's best known work are the Sano Ichirō mysteries set in feudal Japan.
-Using as her inspiration P.D.
-James and Elizabeth George, Rowland set out to write a mystery novel.
+Using as her inspiration P. D. James and Elizabeth George, Rowland set out to write a mystery novel.
 She had been a big fan of samurai films during her university days, and decided to set her first novel in feudal Japan because "I needed to carve out a territory for myself, and feudal Japan was wide open.
 It was a marriage of interest and opportunity."
 Rowland wrote two novels, which were rejected for publication.
 After finishing her third novel, she sent the manuscript to two publishers and presented a copy to a Random House editor whom she had met at a writer's conference.
 When all three publishers expressed interest, there was a bidding war that Random House won for $100,000.
 Shinjū was subsequently published by Random House in 1994.
 Her feudal Japan series, which eventually reached 16 titles, deals with the experiences of Sano Ichirō, a samurai and minor official who, by the end of the first novel, becomes the trusted chief investigator for the fifth Tokugawa shōgun, Tokugawa Tsunayoshi, and by the tenth novel, is promoted to a very high office.

 Throughout the stories, Sano constantly has to deal with the moral conflict of following the code of bushido while serving both justice and his master, the Shogun.
 After his arranged marriage at the start of the fourth novel to Ueda Reiko (上田 麗子), he also has to deal with her non-traditional attitude as she frequently involves herself in Sano's investigations.
 In all the novels, Sano experiences great pressure as he is faced with death if he does not fulfill his obligations to the shōgun as well.

 Rowland takes some literary license with known figures, creating fictionalized versions of Tokugawa Tsunayoshi, Emperor Higashiyama in The Samurai's Wife, and Yanagisawa Yoshiyasu.
 Objective historical details, however, are credibly accurate, although New York Times critic F.G.
 Notehelfer pointed out several historical anachronisms in the first book of the series, Shinjū.